daos-stack/daos/doc/storage_model.md

 * Changes submitted against any epoch can be enumerated, provided that the epoch has not been aggregated.
 This allows the development of an optimistic approach where conflict detection is delayed until its end, without blocking any operations.
 This server-side API indeed allows to iterate over the metadata tree to list all the operations submitted against a given epoch for any objects.
 The transaction can then be aborted if it does not meet the serializability or recoverability rules.

 <a id="4.2.5"></a>
-### Cross-Container Transaction
+### Current Limitations

 The DAOS transaction model supports atomic updates across different containers from the same pool.
 This covers all server nodes of the pool.
 Cross-container transactions are achieved by committing epochs from different containers altogether by using a two-phase commit approach (see 7.8.3).
 Updates must be submitted independently to each container in a specific epoch.
 Once each individual epoch has flushed, a single commit request with a list of container handles and respective epochs can be issued.
 Upon success, each container has successfully committed its respective epoch and each handle HCE is updated.
 On failure, none of the epochs are committed.
 Chapter 7 provides further details on cross-container transactions.

 <a id="4.3"></a>
-## Fault Model
+## Fault Model (TODO)

-DAOS relies on massively distributed storage with no requirements on the failover capabilities of the underlying storage.
+DAOS relies on massively distributed single-ported storage.
 Each target is thus effectively treated as a single point of failure.
 DAOS achieves availability and durability of both data and metadata by providing redundancy across targets in different fault domains.
-DAOS internal metadata are replicated via the pool metadata service with a consensus algorithm (Raft) that provides the infrastructure to store the pool map and support the epoch mechanism.
-DAOS objects can then be safely replicated or erasure-coded with epochs.
+DAOS internal pool and container metadata are replicated via a consensus algorithm.
+DAOS objects are then safely replicated or erasure-coded leveraging the internal DAOS distributed transaction mechanisms.
 The purpose of this section is to provide details on how DAOS achieves fault tolerance and guarantees object resilience.

 <a id="4.3.1"></a>
 ### Hierarchical Fault Domains

 A fault domain is a set of servers sharing the same point of failure and which are thus likely to fail altogether.
 DAOS assumes that fault domains are hierarchical and do no overlap.
 The actual hierarchy and fault domain membership must be supplied by an external database used by DAOS to generate the pool map.

-Pool metadata are replicated on several nodes from different high-level fault domains for high availability, whereas object data is replicated or erasure-coded over a variable number of fault domains depending on the application requirements.
+Pool metadata are replicated on several nodes from different high-level fault domains for high availability, whereas object data is replicated or erasure-coded over a variable number of fault domains depending on the selected object class.

 <a id="4.3.2"></a>
-### Fault Detection and Diagnosis
+### Fault Detection

+TODO: GOSSIP

 DAOS delegates authority for detection of storage node failure to an external RAS service, which delivers authoritative notifications.
 The RAS system (Reliability, Availability, and Serviceability) is different from traditional cluster monitoring tools.
 It receives diagnosis inputs from multiple sources: baseboard management controllers (BMC), fabric, distributed software running on the cluster, etc. For instance, DAOS clients experiencing RPC timeout should be able to report those problems to the RAS service.
 All this data is carefully analyzed and correlated by the RAS system that then makes authoritative and unilateral decision on node eviction.